Dual-Zone Heating & Cooling

 What Is Dual-Zone HVAC?

 Zoning is a way to control your HVAC system to maximize heating and cooling output.
-It utilizes multiple sensors, thermostats, and modulating dampers to more effectively control the temperature in different “zones” within your home.
+It uses multiple sensors, thermostats, and modulating dampers to control the temperature in different “zones” within your home.

 Benefits of Dual-Zone HVAC